-As with stevia, we purchase our monk fruit directly from local farmers in China.
+As with stevia, we have purchased our monk fruit directly from local farmers in China.
 It is a similar process, involving many buyers and many farmers.
 Pricing can fluctuate significantly from year to year according to supply and demand.
 By maintaining good relations with the farmers and through disciplined buying, GLG seeks to moderate price fluctuations, although simple economic forces (supply and demand) still predominate market pricing.
-While Guilin, China, has traditionally been the core growing area for monk fruit, GLG has diversified its growing and purchasing regions beyond just Guilin.
+While Guilin, China, has traditionally been the core growing area for monk fruit, GLG diversified its growing and purchasing regions beyond just Guilin.
 GLG works with farmers and cooperatives early in the year to plan for the harvest, arranging growing of the appropriate number of quality seedlings to support the projected end-product output.

 In 2016 through 2018, monk fruit prices were significantly lower than price levels in 2014/2015, due to an excess of supply.
-The amount of monk fruit available in 2016 was substantially higher than 2014/15 levels.
+In 2019, monk fruit prices increased as a result of lower supply and steady to increased demand.